 While in many cases, the steps for setting up an online presence for a bricks and mortar business are very similar to those if you wanted to start an online business, there are some things that make an online presence for a bricks and mortar business unique.

 There is much said about doing business on the internet or “putting your business online”.
-To many it may just sound too complicated or too risky.
+To many, it may just sound too complicated or too risky.
 But there are many good reasons to begin selling (and running your business) online.
-Here are the top nine reasons you should establish and online presence for your offline business:
+Here are the top nine reasons you should establish an online presence for your offline business:

 9 Reasons You Should Start Doing Business Online